ISCP Diploma in Canine Behaviour

 Students using the modules option receive each module as a PDF file.

-The practical study includes an optional one day practical study day workshop in Somerset, England, with the principal, Lisa Tenzin-Dolma.
+Practical study days are available in the UK, Cyprus and Canada and are recommended, though are not mandatory.
 If an ISCP graduate or affiliate is located in their area, students can also attend practical days with that member.

-Once a month students have the option to link up via GoToMeeting, at no extra cost, for a group study and sharing session with the course director.
+Students have the option to attend our regular Zoom online tutorials, at no extra cost, for a group study and sharing session with the course tutors and guest speakers.
 There is also a private Facebook group where students can connect up and discuss all aspects of their studies.
 Students have the option to join The Association of INTO Dogs.

 On successful completion of the course, students will receive an International School for Canine Psychology & Behaviour Diploma in Canine Behaviour (ISCP.Dip.Canine.Prac.) and will become full members of the International School for Canine Psychology & Behaviour.
 They will be able to apply to become individual full members of The Association of INTO Dogs, to apply to join Pet Dog Trainers of Europe as Associate

 To provide students with an in-depth understanding of dog